phax/as2-peppol-servlet/README.md

 #as2-peppol-servlet

 A standalone servlet that takes AS2 requests with OpenPEPPOL StandardBusinessDocuments and handles them via SPI.
 This is not a self-contained package, but a good starting point for handling PEPPOL AS2 messages.

-##Dependencies
 This package depends on [ph-commons](https://github.com/phax/ph-commons), [ph-sbdh](https://github.com/phax/ph-sbdh) and [as2-lib](https://github.com/phax/as2-lib).
 This transitively includes Bouncy Castle (1.51) and javax.mail (1.5.2) among other libraries.

+*as2-peppol-servlet* handles incoming AS2 messages, and parses them as OASIS Standard Business Documents (SBD).
+It does not contain extraction of the SBD content or even handling of the UBL content since the purpose of this project is reusability.
+For validating the SBD against PEPPOL rules, the project [peppol-sbdh](https://github.com/phax/peppol-sbdh) is available and for handling UBL 2.0 or 2.1 files you may have a look at [ph-ubl](https://github.com/phax/ph-ubl).

 #Usage
 To use this project you have to do the following - all described in more detail below: